shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_11/README.md

 **Example:**

-Let's say you have your website hosted in two AWS regions: "US East" and "US West."
-You designate "US East" as the primary resource and "US West" as the secondary resource.
-When both regions are up and running, all users are directed to the "US East" region.
-But if there's an issue in "US East" (e.g., a server outage or network problem), Route 53 detects the unavailability and instantly switches all the traffic to the "US West" region, ensuring continuous access to your website.
+Let's say you have your website hosted in two AWS regions: "Mumbai" and "Sydney."
+You designate "Mumbai" as the primary resource and "Sydney" as the secondary resource.
+When both regions are up and running, all users are directed to the "Mumbai" region.
+But if there's an issue in "Mumbai" (e.g., a server outage or network problem), Route 53 detects the unavailability and instantly switches all the traffic to the "Sydney" region, ensuring continuous access to your website.

-**Steps to Implement Failover Routing Policy in AWS Route 53:**
+### Steps to Create Failover Routing Policy in AWS Route 53 with an AWS Domain

-1. Sign in to the AWS Management Console and navigate to the Route 53 dashboard.
+For the Failover routing policy, we need to have a minimum of two load balancers.
+Similar to the steps we followed for creating load balancers in the Simple, Weighted, and Latency policies, we will first create a load balancer with a few EC2 instances in the Mumbai region.
+Next, we'll create another load balancer with a single EC2 instance in the Sydney region.
+After creating the load balancers, we need to set up a health check, where we will attach the Mumbai region's load balancer.

+#### Setting Up Health Check

+1. For the Failover policy, Health check is mandatory.
+2. Click on "Health check."
-2. Click on "Create Record Set" for the domain you want to configure.
+3. Click on "Create health check."

-3. Select "Failover" from the Routing Policy drop-down menu.

-4. Enter the desired values for "Name" and "Type."
-For example, "www" and "A."
+4. Enter the name for the health check.

-5. In the "Value" field, add the IP address or resource record of the primary resource (e.g., the server in "US East").

-6. Click on "Define Failover Record" to add another record set for the secondary resource (e.g., the server in "US West").
+5. Select "Specify endpoint by domain name."
+6. Set the protocol as "HTTP."

-7. In the "Value" field, add the IP address or resource record of the secondary resource (e.g., the server in "US West").
+7. In the domain name field, enter the DNS name of the Mumbai load balancer.

-8. Choose the appropriate failover configuration: "Primary" for the primary resource and "Secondary" for the secondary resource.

-9. Review the settings and click "Create" to apply the Failover Routing Policy.
+8. Set the port number to 80.
+9. For the path, enter "/index.html."
+10. Click on "Advanced configuration."
+11. Set the request interval as "Fast (10 Seconds)."
+12. Set the failure threshold as "1."
+13. Click on "Next."
+14. Click on "Create Health check."

+#### Adding Failover Routing Policy

+1. Click on "Hosted Zones."
+2. Click on "Create record."
+3. Enter the route name.
+4. Click on "Alias."
+5. Select the application load balancer.
+6. Choose the Mumbai region.
+7. Select the load balancer.
+8. Set the route policy to "Failover."
+9. Choose the Failover record type as "Primary."
+10. Select the health check that we created earlier.
+11. Enter the Record ID.
+12. Click on "Add another record."
+13. Similarly, create the record for the Sydney region.
+14. Choose the Failover record type as "Secondary."
+15. Enter the Record ID.
+16. Click on "Evaluate target health."
+17. Click on "Create record."

+Now, the Failover routing policy is set up for your domain.
+To check if it's working correctly, stop both the Mumbai instances and wait for a few minutes.
+Then, check the domain to see if the Failover policy is routing traffic to the secondary region (Sydney).

 With the Failover Routing Policy, you can create a resilient and highly available architecture for your application.
 Route 53's health checks ensure that users are seamlessly redirected to the backup resource when the primary resource faces issues, providing a smooth and reliable user experience.